C3. Assessing the severity of COPD

 Spirometry is the most reproducible, standardised and objective way of measuring airflow limitation, and FEV1 is the variable most closely associated with prognosis (Peto 1983).
 The grades of severity according to FEV1 and the likely symptoms and complications are shown in Box 4.
 However, it should be noted that some patients with an FEV1 >80% predicted, although within the normal range, may have airflow limitation (FEV1/FVC ratio <70%).

 Exacerbations are an important complication of COPD (see X: Manage eXacerbations).
-The future risk of exacerbations should be assessed in patients with COPD (Global Initative for Chronic Obstructive Lung Disease 2017).
+The future risk of exacerbations should be assessed in patients with COPD.
 Exacerbations are more frequent with increased severity of COPD.
 The most important risk factor for exacerbations is a history of past exacerbations; other factors include gastro-oesophageal reflux, poorer quality of life and elevated white cell count (Hurst 2010).

 |Typical Symptoms||Few symptoms||Increasing dyspnoea||Dyspnoea on minimal exertion|